pmalley130/Fortigate-Policy-to-Terraform/README.md

 Unfinished

 ## To-do
-- logic to see if any CIDRs in hosts/destinations are eclipsed by themselves, remove smaller one if so
 - find VPC using AWS SDK boto3
 - output Terraform files
 - support policy json file as argument